bioinf/russian_exome_pipeline/README.md

 `Dockerfile` is the recipe for creating a Docker image with pipeline and resource files used by GATK/BROAD

 `Snakefile` is the main pipeline script written in Snakemake (Snakameke v.6 or higher is required).
-The rulegraph of the pipeline is included below:
+An example DAG of jobs of the pipeline (for three samples) is included below:

 ![Example DAG of jobs](./dag.png)